googlecodelabs/migrate-python2-appengine/step4-cloudndb-cloudrun-py2/README.md

 ---

+## Deploy

+We didn't show you the deploy steps for the App Engine samples, but since some of you will be new to containers and Cloud Run, here is how you build &amp; deploy your container on Cloud Run (fully-managed) once you've got all prior steps completed:

+1. Build container: `gcloud builds submit --tag gcr.io/PROJECT_ID/IMG_NAME` (think `docker build` followed by `docker push`)
+2. Deploy service: `gcloud run deploy SVC_NAME --image gcr.io/PROJECT_ID/IMG_NAME --platform managed` (think `docker run`)

+---

 ## Next

 Congratulations... your app is fully modernized now, concluding this tutorial.
 From here, there are only a few more things you can investigate: